 10-31-1785 Güstrow, GER - 7-1-1847 Meissen, GERBack to Artist IndexView Artists Paintings

-Georg Friedrich Kersting came from a large and impoverished family in Güstrow, Mecklenburg-Schwerin, the son of a glazier.
-He studied at the progressive Copenhagen Academy between 1805 and 1808, where he adapted the visual clarity of the contemporary Danish school and was awarded a silver medal in draftsmanship.
-Kersting moved to Dresden in 1808, joining the Lützow Free Corps—a voluntary force of the Prussian Army—in 1813.
-He moved to Poland in 1814 to work as a drawing master, and returned to Meissen in 1818, where he married and had four children.
+Georg Friedrich Kersting family was large and poor.
+After working and saving a little money, he went to Denmark at the age of twenty and studied at the progressive Copenhagen Academy between 1805 and 1808 and was awarded a silver medal in draftsmanship.
+After finishing school, Kersting moved to Dresden in 1808, joining the Lützow Free Corps, a voluntary force of the Prussian Army, in 1813.
+He moved to Poland in 1814 to work as a drawing teacher, returning to Meissen four years later, where he married and had four children.
 That year he became the chief artist at a Biedermeier porcelain manufacturer in Meissen and remained there until life's end.

-Georg Friedrich Kersting was a friend of Caspar David Friedrich, the leading German Romantic painter; his style was influenced by Friedrich, and he shared that artist's romantic attitude, although in a more subjective manner.
-The two friends went on a walking tour of the Riesengebirge in 1810.
-During his many hikes with Friedrich, the two painted numerous sketches and observations from nature.
-He may have painted the staffage in some of Friedrich's early work—such as Morning in the Riesengebirge.
+Georg Friedrich Kersting was a friend of Caspar David Friedrich, the leading German Romantic painter, his style was influenced by Friedrich, and shared his romantic attitude, but in a more subjective manner.
+The two friends went on many walking tours of the Riesengebirge in 1810 and during their hikes they painted many sketches from nature.
+He painted the staffage (people or animals in a scene) in some of Friedrich's early work, such as Morning in the Riesengebirge.

 He was also a friend of the painter Louise Seidler and often served as his model.
-In 1813 Seidler helped Kersting send a number of his works to Johann Wolfgang von Goethe.
-Goethe was impressed and recommended that the Grand Duke Charles Augustus purchase his work The Embroiderer.
+In 1813 Seidler helped Kersting send some of his works to Johann Wolfgang von Goethe, Goethe was impressed and recommended that the Grand Duke Charles Augustus buy his work The Embroiderer.

-Georg Friedrich Kersting's most lasting works are his figures in interiors that borrow from seventeenth-century Dutch genre painting.
-These paintings nevertheless feel contemporary due to the situations depicted and the effect of the artist's personality.
-The characters are often viewed from the back, as in Friedrich's work, and the scenes provide hints of narrative as the figures engage privately in everyday activities.
-The painting On Sentry Duty depicts three rangers, including the artist Ferdinand Hartmann and the writer Theodor Körner, who fought with Kersting and died in wars against the French.
+Georg Friedrich Kersting's most enduring works are his figures in interiors that borrow from seventeenth-century Dutch genre painting.
+These works of art, all things considered, feel contemporary because of the situations depicted.
+The subjects are often viewed from the back, as in Friedrich's work, and the scenes provide hints of the narrative of the figures activities.
+The painting On Sentry Duty depicts three Rangers, including the artist Ferdinand Hartmann and the writer Theodor Körner, who fought with Kersting and died in wars against the French.